Used Car Resources

 Your best bet, of course, are those bank and credit union vehicles that are sold at public car auctions.

-While anyone can attend these auctions, the fact is is that they are hard to locate.
+While anyone can attend these auctions, the fact is is that they can be hard to locate.
 However, there's a few things you can do to locate them.

-You can call your local lending institutions to find the ones that resell to the public.
-Also, call all the local newspapers and ask them when they publish auction announcements.
-Yes, I know this isn't easy or fun, but it is doable.
+You can call your local lending institutions to find the ones that resell to the public, especially the credit unions because they are more likely to do so.
+Also call any local newspapers to find out when they publish auction announcements.
+Yes, I know this isn't simple or fun, but it is doable.

 Also be prepared to be patient.
 As they say, "good things don't come easy".
 There aren't tons of auctions all the time.
 It's not like going car shopping from Dealer to Dealer on a Saturday afternoon.
-These auctions are a lot more spread out, both geographically and frequency wise.
+These auctions can be a lot more spread out, both geographically and frequency-wise.
 But it is true that the savings are significant for those who shop these events.

 The bottom line is that repossessed vehicles can't all be brushed with the same stroke.
 There's the good, the bad, and the ugly.
 And for car shoppers looking for a good buy on a late-model, low-mileage used vehicle, a repossessed car can be a very real option.